ob-ivan/Ba7/README.md

 ------

 This utility allows you to create and access immutable config files in a simple nginx.conf-like form.
-Documentation and more complex features are soon to follow.
+See doc/Config.md for details.